the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 - **Perception**: How your agent obtains / processes input to understand its objectives
 - **Planning**: How your agent (powered by one or more LLMs) reasons about its objective, decomposes it into tasks, and decides on actions
-- **Tools**: What they are, how your agent selects / calls them, API / auth considerations, HitL guardrails
+- **Tools**: What they are, how your agent selects / calls them, API / auth considerations, human-in-the-loop guardrails
 - **Memory**: Short-term (conversation) vs long-term (knowledge base)
 - **Learning**: How your agent adapts to new information, from self-evaluation to RLHF
 - **Multi-agent architectures**, and tradeoffs compared to single-agent